Patios in Spain - An architectural approach for travelers

 Houses in Pompeii (Italy)

 There are many examples of Moorish houses in Spain.
-For instance, the city of Granada has restored many of the old biggest moorish houses of the city to their former splendor.
+For instance, the city of Granada has restored many of the old biggest Moorish houses of the city to their former splendor.
 These are great places to visit if you want to see some beautiful examples of patios in Spain.

-Moorish houses of the Albayzin in Granada (Spain)
+Moorish houses of the Albayzin in Granada, Spain

-Even if the Moors were expelled from Spain in the 15th century, the patio model remained, as it adapted perfectly to the local climate, specially in the center and south.
-You don’t see houses with patios in the north of Spain, as climate is cold and you need to keep the heat generated by the fire inside.
-But in the south you can find patios in Spain in big Baroque palaces or small traditional houses
+Even though the Moors were expelled from Spain in the 15th century, the patio model remained, as it adapted perfectly to the local climate, especially in the center and south.
+You don’t see houses with patios in the north of Spain, as the climate is cold and you need to keep the heat generated by fire inside.

 The model was also exported to then Spanish domains, like Latin America, where colonial houses are also organized around patios.
 So these types of patios in Spain can also be found outside of Spain.

-Patio at a school in Merida, Mexico
+Patio at a school in Merida, Mexico.

 Cordoba: the most beautiful patios in Spain

 But Cordoba turned the patios in Spain into works of art.
 Cordoba patios are not for the lovers of minimalism.
 They are lush, loud and a little insane.
-The use of greenery is taken to the extreme, and as most of them are small, plants and flowers climb to the walls, invade any free space and merge with the architecture.
+The use of greenery is taken to the extreme, and as most of them are small, plants and flowers climb the walls, invade any free space and merge with the architecture.
 ‘Tiestos’ (or flower pots) become architectural elements through iteration.

 Examples of Cordoba Patios, the first four are private patios and the last two (bottom right and center) are Palacio de Viana, open year round.
 Cordoba is a great place to visit the patios in Spain!